 Born as Michaela Malacova in 1971 in Brno, Czech Republic (then Czechoslovakia), Michaela Bakala graduated from the Film and TV School of the Academy of Performing Arts in Prague (FAMU), majoring in film and TV production.
 Later she completed the Tuck Executive Program at Dartmouth College.

-After graduating, she managed PR and communication for a major industrial company before becoming the head of the press department of the Civic Democratic Party (ODS), one of the most prominent democratic political parties in the Czech Republic of the post-1989 era.
-In 2002 she initiated and co-founded Klub tiskových mluvčích [Spokespeople’s Club], a professional association of the Czech spokespeople, where she also served as the first president.
-Michaela later established her own public relations agency and was involved in the creation of the branded beauty pageant Česká Miss [Miss Czech], which she subsequently headed and developed for a decade.
-Later she even broadened her extensive experience by completing prestigious Tuck Executive Program at Dartmouth College which creates an environment of engaged learning that strengthens strategic leadership and accelerates organizational impact.
+After graduating, she managed PR for a major industrial company before becoming head of the press department of the Civic Democratic Party (ODS), one of the prominent democratic political parties in the Czech Republic of the post-1989 era.
+Michaela later established her own public relations agency and the beauty pageant Česká Miss [Miss Czech] that she had led for ten years.

 She also co-founded BM Management, a company that oversees the business activities of Michaela and Zdenek Bakala in the Czech Republic.
 Her position in boards of several of the companies, such as media house Economia and Luxury Brand Management, has helped her set their strategic direction.

 In 2010, Michaela took part in the development of a unique administrative and communal complex, the Forum Karlin.
 The unit includes a multi-purpose hall and the modern newsroom of the Economia media house.
 Involved from its conception, Michaela contributed to the shape and name of the complex and established the hall operator.